What is commercial fleet and rolling stock worth?

 Transport and the fleet factor

-Rolling stock is mobile, which widens the buyer pool, but a multi-unit fleet still carries logistics: location, the cost to consolidate units, and condition variation across the fleet all bear on net recovery under a liquidation premise.
-We value the fleet realistically for how it would actually sell, not as a row of clean auction comps.
+Rolling stock is mobile, which widens the buyer pool, but selling a multi-unit fleet has costs of its own: location, the expense of consolidating units, and condition variation from truck to truck all bear on net recovery under a liquidation premise.
+We value the fleet for how it would actually sell, not as a row of clean auction comps.

 Common questions